ESA - making a claim

 The DWP will look again at your situation and send you a second decision, called a ‘mandatory reconsideration notice’.
 This could say that the first decision still stands, or that you have been placed into a different group and are to receive a different level of ESA benefit.
 The notice will say whether you can appeal against this second decision.

 If you want to appeal, you need to do this within one month of the date on the mandatory reconsideration decision letter that you have received.
-If you intend to appeal, it is recommended that you ask for expert advice from an organisation offering independent benefits advice, such as the Citizens Advice Bureau (CAB) or DIAL UK.
+If you intend to appeal, it is recommended that you ask for expert advice from an organisation offering independent benefits advice, such as Citizens Advice or Scope.

 See our guide benefit decisions and appeals for more information.